helpcrunch/android-sdk-demo/README.md

 ## Requirements
  - Java 8/Kotlin
- - Min Android SDK >= 19
+ - Min Android API - Android 4.4 KitKat (API 19)

 ## Migration guide

-If your application currently uses v1.x SDK it is important that you migrate to Android SDK v2.x so that your application will get newest important features/ You can update update your App with our [migration giude](https://helpcrunch.helpcrunch.com/knowledge-base/articles/245).
+If your application currently uses v1.x SDK it is important that you migrate to Android SDK v2.x so that your application will get newest important features.
+You can update update your App with our [migration giude](https://helpcrunch.helpcrunch.com/knowledge-base/articles/245).

 ## Demo Installation
 1. Clone or download repository